boardzilla/boardzilla-docs/docs/game/board.md

 ## The pile and removing pieces

-There is a special invisible region of the board called the "pile" available at [`board.pile`](../api/classes/Board#pile).
+There is a special invisible region of the game called the "pile" available at [`game.pile`](../api/classes/Game#pile).
 This is the holding area for any pieces that are not in use.
 The pile is never rendered, but is always available to the API for querying.
 Pieces are never created or destroyed once the game has started, and instead are simply moved to or retrieved from the pile.